decentralized-identity/didcomm.org/site/content/protocols/mediator-coordination/2.0/readme.md

 First, the `recipient` sends a `mediate-request` message to the `mediator`.
 If the `mediator` is willing to route messages, it will respond with a `mediate-grant` message, otherwise with a `mediate-deny` message.
 The `recipient` will share the routing information in the grant message with other contacts.

-When a new key is used by the `recipient`, it must be registered with the `mediator` to enable route identification.
-This is done with a `keylist-update` message.
+When a new DID is used by the `recipient`, it must be registered with the `mediator` to enable route identification.
+This is done with a `recipient-update` message.

-The `keylist-update` and `keylist-query` methods are used over time to identify and remove keys that are no longer in use by the `recipient`.
+The `recipient-update` and `recipient-query` methods are used over time to identify and remove DIDs that are no longer in use by the `recipient`.

 ## Design By Contract